RashadBrowne/NBA-Info/README.md

 And yes you need four animations for it to work.

 - Without the default constructor for a fragment or it will crash on config change.
 The detail activity used to crash as it couldn't find information it was calling on which was solved using "onsavedinstance()" and onrestoreinstance()

-## ChangeLog Summary:
-* Resigned the app: Put both fragments in scrollviews and then set the main activity in a linear layout and changed the size of some things on the splashscreen.
-* Sped up the recycler view.
-* Added hardware acceleration to the main activity.
-* Put the ui into fragments.
-* Added Nightmode.
-* Tidyed up the code a little bit.
-* Temporarily removed the youtube player soon to be replaced with the fragment version.

 ## Tips: